ajitgoel/Notes/AWS/AWS-Amplify/AWS-Amplify.md

 amplify init
 amplify add auth
 amplify add api
-amplify mock api
-amplify mock function <FunctionName> //will allow you to unit test the application.
+amplify mock api //allows you to mock graphql api and test it locally amplify mock function <FunctionName> //will allow you to unit test the lambda function.
 "amplify add <category>" will allow you to add features like user login or a backend API "amplify status" will show you what you've added already and if it's locally configured or deployed "amplify console" to open the Amplify Console and view your project status